The Johannesburg Art Scene from the 60's to the 90's

 The 60's and 70's in particular were an exciting period in the Johannesburg art scene, with a number of new galleries appearing, galleries expanding, opening nights being a social event and exhibitions receiving good press coverage.

-click on image for details!
+Johannesburg Central Business District map from 1993 - click on image for details!

 GALLERIES IN JOHANNESBURG